dzufferey/scadla/README.md

-# Scadla: scala library for constructive solid geometry
+# Scadla: a scala library for constructive solid geometry

 Scadla is a small library to create 3D models.
 Those model can then, for instance, be 3D printed.